Kidesth/bikesharing/README.md

 ### Results Of the NYC Citibikes Analysis

-For NYC analysis we see on the geographical area some trips were outside the main city followed by the river, comparing Visualizations for the Top starting and Ending locations, we can see that the most active starting and ending locations this is help full to see there might be shortage or excess bikes on the station when we looking checkout times for users and checkout by genders the majority riders are less than an hour and the usage pattern regardless of gender the total number of male is considerably high.
+For NYC analysis we have seen on the geographical area some trips were outside the main city followed by the river, comparing Visualizations for the Top starting and Ending locations, we can see that the most active starting and ending locations this is help full to see there might be shortage or excess bikes on the station when we looking checkout times for users and checkout by genders the majority riders are less than an hour and the usage pattern regardless of gender the total number of male is considerably high.

 #### 1, Checkout Times for Users